MyProjects-5/McDonald-s-Sales-Dashboard/README.md

 ### 📌 Recommended Analysis :-
 1. Key Performance Indicators :-
-              1).Total sales in the year 2022.
+              ◾Total sales in the year 2022.
-              2).Total profit in the year 2022.
+              ◾Total profit in the year 2022.
-              3).Amount of Customers.
+              ◾Amount of Customers.

 2. What is the total sales revenue for each month ?
 3. How do sales vary across different country ?